Senior Tax Work Off Program

 To assist senior citizen homeowners of the City of Springfield with the offset payment residential property tax bills.
 Acknowledging the skills and abilities of senior citizens and the community is continuing need for their services.

 Please note that awarded participants will be selected, via a lottery system.
-Applicants, who are selected may be required to show proof of income, and will receive notification of acceptance by no later than April 30th, 2025.
+Applicants, who are selected may be required to show proof of income and will receive notification of acceptance no later than May 8, 2026.

 Frequently Asked Questions (FAQ's) - Spanish